Regenerating a Town through Art – Creative Folkestone

 Alastair Upton, Chief Executive, Creative Folkestone

-For 16 years, Creative Folkestone (CF) has focused on bringing art to everyone in the town of Folkestone.
+Creative Folkestone (CF) focuses on bringing art to everyone in the town of Folkestone.
 It was rebranded from the Creative Foundation in 2019.
-It’s Chief Executive, since 2012, is Alastair Upton.
-The CF’s charitable objectives of engaging the community, generating and promoting creative industry is helping the town’s economy grow and be sustainable.
+Alistair Upton has been Chief Executive since 2012.
+The CF’s charitable objectives are to engage the community, generate and promote creative industry and are helping the town’s economy grow and be sustainable.

 Why use art to regenerate a town?

-“16 years ago, when Creative Folkestone started, the town was a skeleton.
-The bones were there of the Harbour, the views to France, the Leas, the picturesque nature of the town, but the flesh was gone.
+“In 2002, when Creative Folkestone started, the town was a skeleton.
+The bones were there of the Harbour, the views to France, The Leas, the picturesque nature of the town, but the flesh was gone.
 The tourism trade had gone, industry had left, the ferries had moved to Dover.
 We had a town that was quite divided.
 Tontine Street is on the Pent Stream, the river that made Folkestone, and it was the most rundown part of town.

 Why does creative Folkestone exist?

-“Creative industries, for the past 20 years, have been the fastest growing part of the UK economy.
-They can be placed where ever you like, they’re not geographically bound by resources of coal, or the sea… You also don’t need one major employer in your town as these companies tend to employ small amounts of people.
-You can develop your town as a creative centre, it needs good communication points to places such as London, but it can be wherever you like.
+“Creative industries, for the past 20 years, have been the fastest-growing part of the UK economy.
+They are not geographically bound by resources of coal or the sea… You also don’t need one major employer in your town as these companies tend to employ small amounts of people.
+You can develop your town as a creative centre; it needs good communication points to places such as London, but it can be wherever you like.